mummy2358/binary-connect-on-tf/README.md

-# A tensorflow implementation from scratch of the "binary connect" model by Matthieu Courbariaux
+# A tensorflow implementation from scratch of the "binary connect" model

 ## implemenation details
 tensorflow 1.12.0